3c279/code4mia/README.md

 # code4mia

-code for development and analysis of simulations of 21cm observations for the MIA array.
+Code for development and analysis of simulations of 21cm observations for the MIA array.